judith-tonhauser/projective-probability-ARCHIVED/plan.md

 	- "no?": evidence is shaky but the complement doesn't look projective
 - Entailment column:
 	- "yes": complement is entailed
-	- "no": complement is not entailed
+	- "no": complement is clearly not entailed
 	- "no?": complement is not entailed in the strictest sense, but may be taken to be

-Currently in table:
+20 predicates currently in table (from top to bottom):
 - 6 predicates that are clearly projective and veridical (yes/yes)
+- 1 predicate ("establish") that is probably projective and veridical (yes?/yes)
-- 6 predicates that are not projective and not veridical (no/no)
+- 6 predicates that are (probably) not projective and (probably) not veridical (no(?)/no(?))
 - 6 predicates that are (probably) projective but (probably) not veridical (yes(?)/no(?))
 - 1 predicate that is (probably) not projective but veridical (no/yes)